Emergency Rental Assistance Programs You Can Apply For Now

 • Hawaiian Home Lands programs provide assistance for Native Hawaiian households facing housing instability.

-Because every state-administered program is different, renters should check their local housing department website for the most current information.
+Since programs vary by state, renters should check their local housing department website for the most current details.

 Local Programs and Agencies

-Along with state programs, local programs run by cities and counties continue to provide critical assistance.
-These often work in partnership with nonprofits and community organizations.
-Local agencies may provide one-on-one help with applications and connect tenants with legal aid or housing counseling.
+In addition to state-level efforts, local programs operated by cities and counties continue to offer hands-on support.
+These initiatives often partner with nonprofits and community groups.
+In many areas, local agencies provide direct help with applications and may connect tenants to legal aid or housing counseling when needed.

-• Community organizations offering financial assistance and food support
+• Community organizations that provide financial assistance or food support

-• City-run application portals for emergency rental assistance
+• City-managed portals for emergency rental assistance applications

-• County programs that pay landlords and utility companies directly
+• County programs that issue payments directly to landlords or utility providers

-Renters should contact a HUD-certified housing counselor or housing authority to find out what help is available in their community.
+Renters can contact a HUD-certified housing counselor or their local housing authority to learn what options are available nearby.

 How Renters Receive Assistance